-What is Time Management and How Can it Help You be More Productive?
+What is Time Management, and How Can it Help You be More Productive?

+Bottom line?
 With a few time management skills under your belt, you’ll have more spare time in your daily life for your family, entertainment, and hobbies.

 Your Morning Routine: A Healthy Habit

-Move your body.
+✅ Move your body.
 Go for a run, stretch, practice yoga, or take the dog out for a walk.
 By moving your body, you’ll feel more prepared to handle whatever the day has in store.

 How to Make the Most of Your Day and Week

 ✅ Prioritize your tasks at the beginning of your day.
 Write them down on a to-do list and set realistic deadlines.
-It helps to break down larger tasks into smaller sub-tasks.
+It also helps to break down larger tasks into smaller sub-tasks to prevent overwhelm!

 Managing Tasks Throughout the Day

-Take breaks throughout the day to recharge your batteries.
+✅ Take breaks throughout the day to recharge your batteries.

-This little break in your day will allow your mind time to reset itself, so when you get back to work you’ll be able to complete your tasks more efficiently.
-No one works well with chronic stress and getting into the habit of taking breaks helps keep stress at bay.
+This little break in your day will allow your mind time to reset itself, so when you get back to work, you’ll be able to complete your tasks more efficiently.
+No one works well with chronic stress, and taking breaks helps keep the pressure at bay.